-For 48 weeks of each year we produce and present theatre and participation/learning programmes over two seasons.
-Most of this is work created and produced in collaboration with freelance creative teams and individual artists, other theatre companies and communities.
-Some of it is work created by others that tours to the theatre as part of a national or regional tour.
+We produce and present theatre and participation/learning programmes throughout the year including in our temporary venue The Den.
+This is work created and produced in collaboration with freelance creative teams and individual artists, other theatre companies and communities.
 Our work also transfers and tours nationally and internationally.
-We run programmes for theatre artists and practitioners at different stages of their careers to learn and develop the skills needed for their craft.

 Each season we present a varied programme with a strong commitment to staging riveting revivals and championing new work.
-Our Studio is also home to work presented by the most distinctive and imaginative touring companies and where our pioneering work with communities in Manchester finds expression.

 Nurturing new talent, supporting artistic risk and investing in new ideas is a huge part of what we do.
 Our artist development programme is built to reflect and enhance the quality and diversity of the Royal Exchange Theatre's current work; bold, inclusive shows for diverse audiences as well as new work created by the most exciting artists, writers and makers.
+In 2020 we will be continuing to explore & develop additional opportunities & strands of work - updates will be posted on our website